Rafael Resnick Brenner

-Rafael Resnick Brenner is an Argentinian lawyer and businessman who served as chief of staff of the Federal Administration of Public Revenue (Administración Federal de Ingresos Públicos, or AFIP) from 2009 to 2011.
+Rafael Resnick Brenner is an Argentine lawyer and businessman who served as chief of staff of the Federal Administration of Public Revenue (Administración Federal de Ingresos Públicos, or AFIP) from 2009 to 2011.
 He is one of the six defendants in the Boudougate case.

 Resnick Brenner was unknown to the general public until Boudougate.
 He is accused of being responsible for managing an "outrageous" payment plan whereby the government would pay 240 million pesos that was owed by the printing firm Ciccone Calcográfica to a collection agency.

 Early life

 Resnick Brenner was born in 1963 or 1964.
 In the 1990s he bought an apartment in the Belgrano district of Buenos Aires.

 Career

 Club de Campo Pueyrredón

 As of January 1999, he was president of the Club de Campo Pueyrredón, an exclusive residential area along the Pan American Highway near the city of Pilar.
 "The idea is to be able to live in peace without being inside a prison.
 It doesn't have to be a fortress to make you feel secure," Resnick Brenner said about the club.